 Public transportation is cheap and there’s safety in numbers – but not too many numbers, so avoid places like the Tokyo subway system at rush hour!
 Some cities, including Dubai, have women-only cars on the metro.

 Besides, some of the best people-watching is on public transportation!

 14. Use taxis wisely.

-Only take marked, legal taxis.
+Only take marked, legal taxis or a service like Uber or Lyft.
 Ask at your hotel what the price ought to be.
 Agree on a price with the driver before getting in and/or insist that the meter is turned on.
 Sit in the back seat.
 Note the name and number of the taxi and taxi driver as soon as you get in.
 Some cities, notably Dubai, have women-only taxis with women drivers.
 Choose them.

 15. Take the address of your hotel with you.

 This is especially useful if you can’t speak the language.
 It’ll help if you need directions or want to tell a taxi driver or ask a bus driver where to go.